George A. Hormel established today’s Hormel Foods Corporation as Geo. A. Hormel & Co. in Austin, Minn.

 Hormel Foods Board of Directors authorized the repurchase of up to 5 million shares of common stock—another reflection of the company’s solid financial position.

-Wholly Guacamole® dips and Fresherized Foods joined MegaMex Foods, LLC.
+Fresherized Foods maker of Wholly Guacamole® dips joined MegaMex Foods, LLC.

-Hormel Foods acquires Skippy® peanut butter.
+Hormel Foods acquired SKIPPY® peanut butter.
 The brand, first introduced in 1932, holds the No. 2 share in this category and is the leading brand of natural peanut butter.

 Hormel Foods introduced Hormel® REV® wraps, one of the company’s largest new product launches.

 The Hormel® Cure 81® brand celebrated its 50th anniversary.

 Hormel Foods received two AMI environmental achievement awards for the company’s expansion project at the Corporate Office and a water conservation project at Burke Marketing Corp.

 Hormel Foods acquired CytoSport Holdings, Inc., maker of Muscle Milk® products and other premium protein products in the sports nutrition category.

 Hormel Foods announced a partnership with the Cancer Nutrition Consortium, to provide cancer patients with nutritional offerings for their specific, individual needs during cancer treatment.

 Century Foods International achieved zero waste to landfill.